You are here: Home About Gesa History

 2006: Gesa opened a new facility in West Richland at the corner of Bombing Range Road and Paradise Way.

 2009: Having outgrown its headquarters in Richland, Gesa once again planted its roots firmly in Tri-Cities soil.
 A new four-story operations facility was constructed in South Richland in the business and shopping hub of the Tri-Cities.
-The LEED-certified facility has a full service branch on the main floor, along with training and meeting rooms.
+The LEED-certified facility has a full service Member Service Center (MSC) on the main floor, along with training and meeting rooms.
 Drive-up service consists of four lanes on the main level.
 The 76,000 sq. ft. building will house Gesa's administrative offices.
 LEED certification means that the building will be built and operated with environmentally friendly and sustainable practices.
-Gesa's new South Kennewick Branch, also LEED-certified, opened in late 2009, as well as its fourth Tri-City High School Credit Union, Chiawana High in Pasco.
+Gesa's new South Kennewick MSC, also LEED-certified, opened in late 2009, as well as its fourth Tri-City High School Credit Union, Chiawana High in Pasco.

 2011: In 2011, Gesa welcomed our 100,000th member.
 To recognize and honor our milestone, Gesa pledged to contribute $100,000 annually to our community partners, Habitat for Humanity and Junior Achievement.
 Gesa also introduced the Platinum Plus Rewards credit card and 4U Student Checking and Savings accounts.